JeremiahChurch/mailjet_mailer/README.md

    * `:vars` - A Hash of merge tags made available to the email.
 Use them in the email by wrapping them in `*||*`.
 For example `{'OWNER_NAME' => 'Suzy'}` is used by doing: `*|OWNER_NAME|*` in the email template within Mailjet

+   * `:priority` - 0, 1, 2, 3 - 2 is default if not specified - Mailjet's priority rating https://app.mailjet.com/docs/email-priority-management

    * `:recipient_vars` - Similar to `:vars`, this is a Hash of merge vars specific to a particular recipient.
      Use this if you are sending batch transactions and hence need to send multiple emails at one go.